 Colours: black/red or black

-The R1 capacity is increased to 125 cc in 1946, the bike is now called R2.
-The chassis is almost identical.
+The R1 capacity was increased to 125 cc in 1946 and renamed the R2.
+The chassis of both machines is almost identical.

 Produced from 1948 up to 1950